tonethar/IGME-230-Fall-2018/projects/project-4.md

 ### A. Functional
 - You will use one of the above tech stacks above as your underlying graphics engine
 - Your game or app should do something useful, and be easy to use
+- The functionality goes beyond what we have done in similar class examples
 - There will be no JavaScript errors or exceptions thrown by the app
 - You must utilize an additional HTML5 feature, like localStorage (for high scores), drag and drop, or location services